ashesbloom/Heathcare-Website/README.md

 # HealthVirtucare-Website Installation Guide

+Hello there 👋,
-Hello, I'm going to guide you through the installation process for the HealthVirtuCare website on your local machine.
+I'm going to guide you through the installation process for the HealthVirtuCare website on your local machine.

 <h5><i>Please refer to the provided PDF 'reference' for additional details and visual instructions.</i></h5>